Foundation For Allen Schools Funded Classroom Grants at

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Elizabeth Helms and will benefit 120 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Elizabeth Helms and will benefit 120 students.

 “Whodunnit Book Club” Through the use of mystery books, students will strengthen their ability to use valid text evidence.
 Each student will be provided with their own copy of a book so they may read, discuss, and learn to annotate as they read.